shounic/docs/test.md

 * gray teammates block projectiles at any range
 * rockets: can hit red at any distance, but can't hit blue at close range
 * pipes and stickies hit fine vs red and blue
-* your own stickies collide with themselves
+* your own stickies collide with themselves (normally, your stickies don't collide with itself, and also don't collide with stickies of the enemy team)
+* quickiebomb can destroy blue and red stickies but not gray

 # taunt kills